ludo/tokenifier/README.md

 # Tokenifier

-Tikenifier is a Gibberish gem wrapper.
+Tokenifier is a Gibberish gem wrapper.
-It provides an aproach to encrypt and decrypt structures like Strings, Hashes.
+It provides an approach to encrypt and decrypt structures like Strings, Hashes.

 ## Installation